 1. Hate Texts

-You hate that your partner didn't put his or her socks in the hamper, again.
-You don't hate your partner.
-So Masini advises putting into text emotions you don't really mean and can't take back.
+You hate that your partner didn't put his or her socks in the hamper, again, but you don't hate your partner.
+Masini advises to not put into text emotions you don't really mean and can't take back.
 "You're married.
 You take out your frustrations on the one person you feel closest to," she commiserates.
 "And yet, your hate texts hurt feelings.
 Count to 10 and don't send them.
 Chances are that in an hour you'll feel differently.
 But if you've texted your negative feelings, you've lost the advantage of waiting and then texting."

-Sexts, also known as sexy texts, can actually enhance your relationship.
+Sexy texts, also known as sexts, can actually enhance your relationship.
 But send them at the wrong moment, and you may wish you'd never sent them at all.
 "Sexy texts are awesome ways to spice things up," says Masini, but during the day, "his phone is probably going to be overseen by colleagues, strangers on public transportation or the elevator, or even your kids," says Masini.
 "Hold off.
 The reality is that if they get him into hot water, he's going to be mad at you for sending them."